Vishal-2029/Docker-Ex/README.md

-﻿# Order-form
+﻿# Docker-Ex
-#It's a Order-form API.
-In this API i Create a Frontend and backend side.
+#Containerize the application that you build in Golang and Vue with database service.

-#The Frontend side, Over form code is place in "frontend/src/components/Form.vue".
+#In this API i have use my old API "Order-Form API".

-#First run backend : go run main.go , Then Run other cmd Frontend : npm run serve
+#By using a Docker, In Backend & Frontend i create a docker file and also use in docker compose.

-#After Runing the code when click the submit button then over data is store in a database. this data is store by a golang. also show on consol when data is submitted.
+#This API is run in Docker and when the Order-form is submitted then the data is store in mysql databse using a docker compose.